google/go-cloud/README.md

 **This project is in alpha and is not yet suitable for production.**

 While in alpha, the API is subject to breaking changes.
-We encourage you to experiment with Go Cloud and make contributions to help evolve it to meet your needs!
-All ideas and feedback are welcome.

-The GitHub repository at [google/go-cloud](https://github.com/google/go-cloud) currently contains [Google Cloud Platform](http://cloud.google.com) and [Amazon Web Services](http://aws.amazon.com) implementations as examples to prove everything is working.
-Unfortunately, we cannot support every cloud provider directly from the project.

-If you create a repository that implements the Go Cloud interfaces for other cloud providers, let us know! :heart:
-We would be happy to link to it here and give you a heads-up before making any breaking changes.

 ## Current features